ataschuk/100-Days-of-Coding/README.md

 # 100-Days-of-Coding Logbook

+**Day 13: 2/14/23**

+- Missed yesterday too. :(

+- I'm not really consitent with this, so instead of trying to code for an hour a day, I'm just gonna code whenever I have time.

+- Plans for today:

+- [X] Redraw snake head and body

+- [ ] Change code that draws game board to use `fill` instead of `stamp`

+- [ ] Resize main screen that has title screen, rules, play game, and quit button

+- I started to replace `stamp` with `fill`, and although I would need to redo the conditions for drawing the entire board, I don't think that `stamp` is the problem because the snake turtle still isnt showing up after part of the board is drawn.

+- I give up for the night

 **Day 12: 2/13/23**

 - Missed yesterday.
 Sorry

 - Plans for today:

-- [ ] Redraw snake head and body
+- ~~[ ] Redraw snake head and body~~

-- [ ] Change code that draws game board to use `fill` instead of `stamp`
+- ~~[ ] Change code that draws game board to use `fill` instead of `stamp`~~

-- [ ] Resize main screen that has title screen, rules, play game, and quit button
+- ~~[ ] Resize main screen that has title screen, rules, play game, and quit button~~

 **Day 10: 2/11/23**